trohitsai/socket-server/README.md

 node app.js
 ```

 The server will start listening on the specified port and connect to the Redis channel.
-Clients can connect to the WebSocket server to receive real-time updates.
+Clients can connect to the WebSocket server to receive real-time updates. **The default socket server configured here is 3003.
+The same needs to updated/used in your frontend integration**

 ## Frontend Integration
 In your frontend application, use a WebSocket library (e.g., Socket.IO) to connect to the server and listen for events.
 Example code snippet: